 Check out the Old Rails to Green Trails: EPA Helps Lawrence MA Plan a Promising Future video!

-If constructed, the trail would provide unimpeded pedestrian access to many facilities along the Merrimack River, plus Downtown Lawrence, The Lawrence Family Development Charter School, Bourgoin Park, Manchester Street Park, and the Spicket River Greenway.
+When constructed, the trail will provide unimpeded pedestrian access to many facilities along the Merrimack River, plus Downtown Lawrence, The Lawrence Family Development Charter School, Bourgoin Park, Manchester Street Park, and the Spicket River Greenway.
 It would offer many recreational opportunities for Lawrence residents such as walking, jogging, running, biking, rollerblading and skateboarding plus cross country skiing and snowshoeing during the winter.

 The Merrimack Valley Planning Comission (MVPC) has provided a feasibility study to help those who are interested in the project get a better understanding of the scope.
 If you would like more information about the path, please click on the links provided below